-Today’s Tuesday with Tulsa blog post comes to us from Meghana R., a biology major from Tulsa, Okla.
+Today’s Tuesday With Tulsa comes to us from Leonardo Landivar, a freshman Petroleum Engineering major from Bolivia.

 Before coming to Tulsa, I had no idea what to expect.
 I always heard that Tulsa is a pretty calm and quiet city without many temptations, which makes it a perfect place to study.
 As days went by, and classes started, I noticed that TU was exactly what I was looking for.